State of the Paper Ceiling

 In a well-functioning labor market, workers with in-demand skills would exit low-paying jobs for higher paying ones.
 However, multiple inefficiencies in the labor market are inhibiting this kind of mobility and allowing for the undercompensation of valuable skills.

-We identified five jobs that if compensated commensurate with similarly skilled work would transform these jobs into gateways rather than deadends.
+The STAR Mobility Compass identifies five jobs that, if compensated commensurate with similarly skilled work, would transform these jobs into gateways rather than deadends.

 Over the next five years, there are projected to be 6.4M new jobs that have not existed before.
 As technologies evolve and artificial intelligence changes the way many tasks are done, new roles will emerge that no workers have prior experience performing.